-where d is the actual distance normalized to 1 with the maximum range, and w the PWM (Pulse-width modulation) value which controls the electrical actuator.
+where d is the actual distance normalized to 1 with the maximum range, and w the PWM value which controls the electrical actuator.

-Figure 8 shows the conversions and compensation we have introduced in the signal flow path.
+Figure 4 shows the conversions and compensation we have introduced in the signal flow path.
 Notice that our system has aggregated the inverse of the non-linear responses of the motor and electronics as well as human perception for simplicity.
+With the proper calibration and compensation for non-linearity and sensory thresholds, users were able to learn the relationship between the distance and the vibration intensity after several minutes of training with the system.